L&L Tavern

-L & L Tavern at 3207 N. Clark Street (at Belmont Avenue), in the Lakeview neighborhood in Chicago was "named one of the best dive bars in the nation by the frat-tastic legions of Stuff Magazine."
+L & L Tavern is a bar at 3207 N. Clark Street (at Belmont Avenue), in the Lakeview neighborhood in Chicago.
+It was named one of the best dive bars in the country by Stuff Magazine.

-When it opened was by Paul Gillon in the 1950s, it was called the Columbia Tavern & Liquors.
+When it opened was by Paul Gillon in the 1950s, the bar was called the Columbia Tavern & Liquors.
 Its current name comes from prior owners Lefty (John Miller) and Lauretta.
 It is currently owned by Ken Frandsen.

-The bar attracts a mixed crowd.